FuelLabs/fuel-core/docs/fuel-sync-design.md

 We have three ways of gossiping(about new block) implementation:

-1. Gossip only the height of a new block.
+1. Gossip the height and block hash of a new block.
 1. Gossip the header of a new block with the producer's seal(or consensus seal).
 1. Gossip the entire block.